-This nigh-limitless potential has the somewhat ironic effect of simplifying the supply chain by removing overhead, reducing the need for extra staff and work hours, and centralising essential data to be accessed, analysed, and leveraged from across the globe.
-The streamlining is further enhanced as data is used to remove kinks from transportation and manufacturing flows, evaluate and optimise supplier relationships (including the use of smart contracts that respond to performance benchmarks and supply demands), and identify new potential markets to pursue.
-Smart contracts can also, through this same automation, set terms and conditions for invoicing, approval, and payment; if, for example, a shipment is billed but the goods aren’t marked as received, the invoice doesn’t match the purchase order, or the invoice is flagged as a duplicate, the system won’t authorise the invoice for payment until verification occurs.
+This nigh-limitless potential has the somewhat ironic effect of simplifying the supply chain by removing overhead, reducing the need for extra staff and work hours, and centralizing essential data to be accessed, analyzed, and leveraged from across the globe.
+The streamlining is further enhanced as data is used to remove kinks from transportation and manufacturing flows, evaluate and optimize supplier relationships (including the use of smart contracts that respond to performance benchmarks and supply demands), and identify new potential markets to pursue.
+Smart contracts can also, through this same automation, set terms and conditions for invoicing, approval, and payment; if, for example, a shipment is billed but the goods aren’t marked as received, the invoice doesn’t match the purchase order, or the invoice is flagged as a duplicate, the system won’t authorize the invoice for payment until verification occurs.

 Potential Obstacles to Blockchain-Driven SCM

-As with any new technology, realising the full potential of the blockchain in your supply chain network requires a willingness to move beyond the current system.
+As with any new technology, realizing the full potential of the blockchain in your supply chain network requires a willingness to move beyond the current system.
 Change can be hard for most regular people, let alone massive megacorporations, and in order to take advantage of blockchain supply chains in global trade, companies need to overcome:

 - The intrinsic complexity of the blockchain and its associated learning curve.
 While the idea behind blockchain may be simple, effective implementation requires comprehensive training and support from blockchain pros in order to bring your team up to speed.
 Beyond the technical and educational requirements for staff and suppliers, you may also need to invest resources in gaining buy-in from upper management, who may prove resistant to the change without adequate information and persuasion.

 - The need for new regional and international trade law.
-Implementation may only become more complex as the number of companies, organisations, and governments using the blockchain for supply chain management increases.
+Implementation may only become more complex as the number of companies, organizations, and governments using the blockchain for supply chain management increases.
 On the positive side, once the dust settles and standards are set and enforced, this engagement will ultimately simplify the complex supply chain for all parties involved.

 - The potential bottlenecks created by lagging tech.
 With Bitcoin, Ethereum, and other cryptocurrencies, blocks have to be “mined” to complete validation of the data they contain.
 This process can sometimes take more than a minute (or several minutes) per block.
 This complex function is inherent to the blockchain process, but may need to be streamlined in order for widespread adoption in a marketplace that’s always looking for speed as well as security.